 6 min read · Cost

-What 'estate-scale' typically means
+What 'estate-scale' actually means here

-Why per-foot pricing is similar
+Why per-foot pricing barely changes

 Custom trim and architectural detail at scale

-Multi-building estate sequencing
+Multi-building sequencing and budget years

 Estate-scale California siding cost by tier